What running advice would you give your younger self? I'll go first.

 10. Find a Coach

 Virtual coaches are almost as good as live coaches.
 I’ve never met my first coach, nor have I ever spoken with him.
 It is Hal Higdon.
 I read his coaching advice in “Marathon: The Ultimate Training Guide.”
 I did eventually hook up with a live coach.
 I joined a marathon-training group.
 Because of the training, I dropped my Personal Record (PR) in the Marathon from 4:13:20 to 3:41:22 in just one year.
 In the second year of training, I qualified for the Boston Marathon.
 In 2019, at the age of 60, I beat the Boston Marathon qualifying time by more than 30 minutes.
 All of that happened because I followed the sage advice of a running coach.
+Today, I am a coach!
+If you want a complimentary coaching call, you can sign up here.

 11. Run Your Own Race